 You're especially at risk if you're an intravenous (IV) drug user who shares needles, or other paraphernalia, have unprotected sexual contact with an infected partner, or were born in or travel to parts of the world where hepatitis B is widespread.
 In addition, women with HBV can pass the infection to their babies during childbirth.

 Most people infected as adults recover fully from hepatitis B, even if their signs and symptoms are severe.
 Infants and children are much more likely to develop a chronic infection.

-As many as 300 million of the world' s population suffer from hepatitis C nowadays.
-In the eastern part of Europe the number of people affected by hepatitis C seems to be more larger than of those that live in the western part of the continent.
-The hepatitis C virus is responsible for almost a half of cases of cirrhosis that end in the loss of the patient' s life and more than 70 percent of people suffering from chronic hepatitis.
+As many as 300 million of the world's population suffer from hepatitis C nowadays.
+In the eastern part of Europe, the number of people affected by hepatitis C seems larger than of those that live in the western part of the continent.
+The hepatitis C virus is responsible for almost a half of cases of cirrhosis that end in the loss of the patient's life, and more than 70 percent of people suffering from chronic hepatitis.
 Studies have shown that for one person that has AIDS, there are almost five people infected with the hepatitis C virus.

 Nowadays, the treatment for hepatitis C is a pegylated interferon therapy.
 This hepatitis C treatment works in almost half of the patients.

 Natural remedies for hepatitis C exist, but many of them do not work.